 Three human studies were entirely in the now-familiar bisque porcelain in “color”: a Green Girl at 12″ high, a Gray Haired Girl of the same height, and an Old Man With Beard which was 14.5″ high (was this a bust or a full figure?)
 See this post for an in-depth look at many of the circa-1940s female busts.

 And lastly there are two known tea sets.
-Although those were more the province of their Cordey brand, it’s possible that these may have had the M.B.
-Cybis signature like the ‘Cordey-copy’ Asian figures above.
-Both sets were cited as being from the late 1940s.
 It’s possible they were cast from the same molds and differed only in color and pattern.

-A set comprising two cups, two saucers, a teapot, sugar bowl, creamer and cookie jar had a Black Glaze with White Floral Decoration and dates from 1947.
-Another set, described as Yellow Glaze with Brown Leaf Decoration, had the same pieces except that a service plate replaced the cookie jar; this set was cited as being from 1948 and the source/owner being the studio itself.
+Another set, described in Retrospect as Yellow Glaze with Brown Leaf Decoration, had the same pieces they cited for the black one (except for the cookie jar) but was described as being from 1948 and the source/owner being the studio itself.
 Neither of these sets are the spatterware or lusterware reproductions which the studio was also producing during the same timeframe.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.